was going to write about living a balanced lifestyle and how an active YA life

 a balanced, active lifestyle that is integrated with the eight-point program.

-The number one way for me to get a boost of enthusiasm and deepen my commitment and practice is to attend a BMCM YA retreat.
+The number one way for me to get a boost of enthusiasm and deepen my commitment and practice is to attend a BMCM retreat.
 There are lots of strategies that I use to help refresh and renew my practice, but when I’m having a particularly tough time, like right now, there is nothing like attending a retreat.
 There is nothing as effective as spending time with other YAs who are also striving to meditate regularly and follow Eknath Easwaran’s eight-point program in the midst of our multi-tasking, faster-the-better, technology-soaked culture.